 In service to the university as a member of the Engaged Scholarship Committee, I am applying my experience in civic-based teaching and research to help Loyola foster work in social justice.
 Focusing on social justice issues is a pillar of our institution, and I enjoy working in an interdisciplinary way with all the members of this committee to help advise the Director and Associate Director of Service-Learning.

 I also serve on Loyola's Commitment to Justice committee that sponsors a social justice panel every year.
 During Loyola's strategic plan initiative, I also served on Loyola’s Strategic Planning Working Group on Civic and Urban Engagement.
 To help serve the university in positions of increasing responsibility, I served on the Messina Advising faculty from 2013 to 2016, and I collaborated with the Sellinger School of Business and Management on an interdisciplinary e-portfolio project.

-At the department level, I serve as chair of the Criteria for Annual Merit Review Committee and serve on the Assessment Committee.
-I also coordinate the internship program year-round.
+At the department level, I served as chair of the Criteria for Annual Merit Review Committee and co-chair the Assessment Committee.
+I also coordinated the internship program year-round from 2013 to 2018.
 In service to my discipline, I review for top journals in my field and review submissions for a number of refereed conferences.
 To give back to my local community, I serve my church as a member of the Habitat for Humanity team working to rebuild homes in Baltimore City and as a member of the Covenant Fund Steering Committee.

 In 2016, I co-edited Commitment to Justice in Jesuit Higher Education 3rd edition with Paola Pascual-Ferrá, a book that enacts my service philosophy and showcases Loyola's dedication to bringing about positive change in our communities.